Bond Investing Guide: What are Bonds?

-You have already learned the basics of stock trading and investing in our Stocks Tutorial and Guide.
-This time, let’s learn another financial instrument: Bonds.
+You’ve already learned the basics of stock trading and investing in our Stocks Tutorial and Guide.
+This time, let’s learn another type of financial investment: Bonds.

 What are BONDS?

-In very simple terms, a bond is an obligation by the borrower (bond issuer) to pay the lender (bondholder) a specific amount of money at specified times in the future.
+In very simple terms, a bond is an obligation by the borrower (bond issuer) to pay the lender (bondholder) a specific amount of money in the future.

 Like stocks, bonds are issued as a way of raising funds.
-If a company, for example, needs money to expand the business or to pay out loans, they can choose to use stocks or bonds to raise capital.
+If a company, for example, needs money to expand the business or to pay out loans, they can choose to issue either stocks or bonds in order to raise capital.

-A major difference between a stock and a bond is that stocks do not guarantee any future payment (dividend) while bonds have a known and specific payment in the future (coupon interest).
+A major difference between a stock and a bond is that stocks do not guarantee any future payment while bonds have a known and specific payment in the future.

-This means if you invest in stocks, you are not sure if you can earn by receiving dividends.
+This means if you invest in stocks, you are not sure if you can earn sometime in the future because you do not know if the stock price will go up or if you will receive dividends.
 Companies, even if they are profitable, are not obligated to pay dividends to their shareholders.

-Bond issuers, on the other hand, are required to announce a specified coupon interest rate prior to the issue.
+Bond issuers, meanwhile, are required to announce a specified coupon interest rate prior to the issue.
 This guarantees that bondholders will know how much they can earn in the future.
 If the bond issuer suddenly becomes unable to pay its interest obligations, it is said to be in default.

-The amount of money earned from a bond is determined by the coupon rate or interest rate of that bond.
+The amount of money earned from a bond is determined by the Coupon Rate or Interest Rate of that bond.
 This is always announced prior to the issue.
-Most bonds pay semiannual (every 6 months) coupon interest, although there are some that pay quarterly or annually.
+Most bonds pay coupon interest semiannually, that is, every 6 months, although there are some that pay quarterly or annually.

 How exactly an investor earns from bond investing will be discussed in Part 2 of our series on How to Invest in Bonds.